How Much Humidity Do You Need For Ageing Homemade Cheese?

 However, in low humidity, the water on the surface evaporates, leaving behind concentrated salt.
 This excess salt can inhibit microbial growth, resulting in a less complex rind.
 This is one reason hard cheeses, which benefit from a drier surface, can handle lower humidity without compromising their flavour.

-The ideal humidity for different cheese types
+Recommended humidity levels for ageing different cheese types

 How to monitor and control humidity for homemade cheese aging